 Why You Don’t Actually Want a Tax Refund (Even if You Think You Do)

 Tax day: a time that strikes both fear and hope in the hearts of so many.
 Most people pray for a refund, but is that actually something you should want?
 While it can feel nice to get a big chunk of change in the mail, consistently getting a refund year after year can actually hurt your finances.
+Keep reading to find out why you don’t want a tax refund.

 Think about it.
 This isn’t “free money,” it’s YOUR money!
 You loaned it to the U.S. government throughout the year, and it’s just now coming back to you.
 The government took out a loan from your paycheck, and come tax day, it gets to pay that back interest free!
 You would never keep your money in a bank that offered 0% interest, right?
 And yet here you are.